Estimation of the MTOV precision for ET, CE, and NEMO from the post-merger of BNS coalescences: Binary Neutron Star Merger Simulations

 Fig.~\ref{fig:detectorSNRs} shows the dependence of the SNR response of each detector according to the EoS (upper panel) and to the main peak frequency of the PM stage (lower panel).
-We observe that only a few are below the limit value of $\mathrm{SNR}=8$, and they belong to the higher frequency values, just where the three detectors are less sensitive ($\sim 3.5\;\mathrm{kHz}$).
+We observe that some simulations are below the limit value of $\mathrm{SNR}=8$, and belong to high frequency values, just where the three detectors are less sensitive ($\sim 3.3\;\mathrm{kHz}$).